parmetd/Project-3-Airbnb-Pricing/README.md

 So now future edition is:

 What I would do next time:
-1. Test Version 1.1 on Entire_home
-2. Test PCA (Principal Component Analysis).
+1. Test PCA (Principal Component Analysis).
-3. Use a more modern dataset from http://insideairbnb.com/.
+2. Use a more modern dataset from http://insideairbnb.com/.
-4. If I had used insiderairbnb data (found it sooner rather than the kaggle dataset...)
+3. If I had used insiderairbnb data (found it sooner rather than the kaggle dataset...)
 I would have had more robust data like: reviews, calendars which allows me to set for cleanliness data and other factors hosts get rated on as well as test for seasonality time series data.
 Undoubtedly a more complex problem but I would have expected better results.
-5. There is a definite opportunity to do NLP on reviews to see how better or worse reviews drive more price.
+4. There is a definite opportunity to do NLP on reviews to see how better or worse reviews drive more price.
-6. I would add more visualizations (time restrictions, short project).
+5. I would add more visualizations (time restrictions, short project).
-7. Airbnb's own conclusions 10 years ago were not surprising: PHOTOS PHOTOS PHOTOS.
+6. Airbnb's own conclusions 10 years ago were not surprising: PHOTOS PHOTOS PHOTOS.
 I would attempt to build an image classifier to see what results might be based on listings' photos.
-8. Deeper exploration into room rentals.
+7. Deeper exploration into room rentals.
-9. This dataset was solely DC and one day.
+8. This dataset was solely DC and one day.
 It would be nice to explore other cities to see how much that matters as city contributed nothing as a variable.
-10. Still a really high error term which is concerning.
+9. Still a really high error term which is concerning.